 I managed to do a first, data based calculation to establish a number of layers.
 But I welcome any effort by experts to increase the accuracy of this calculation.

-The absorption is a statistic process, in which the absorption rate is linearly correlated with the number of GHG molecules, as long as there is no wavelength saturation.
+The absorption is a statistic process, in which the absorption rate is linearly correlated with the number of GHG molecules.

 First layer assessment based on GAT data

 With these assumptions, it is easy to determine the layer thickness from measurements (pyrgiometer), or from simulations like HARTCODE from GAT data, as in this graph:

 Based on the first assumption, we can find the top of the first layer at the height where half of the Eu has been absorbed (18m):